-The hydrocarbon industry is the single largest contributor to Saudi Arabia's economy.
-According to OPEC's 2023 Annual Statistical Bulletin, Saudi Arabia possessed the world's second largest proven oil reserves (accounting for 17.1 per cent. of the world's total oil reserves) as at 31 December 2022, and was the world's second largest oil producer (accounting for 14.5 per cent. of the world's total oil production) and one of the world's largest oil exporters (accounting for 4.9 per cent. of the world's total oil exports by volume) in the year ended 31 December 2022.
+The hydrocarbon industry is one of the largest contributors to Saudi Arabia's economy.
+According to OPEC's 2024 Annual Statistical Bulletin, Saudi Arabia possessed the world's second largest proven oil reserves (accounting for 17.1 per cent. of the world's total oil reserves) as at 31 December 2023, and was the world's second largest oil producer (accounting for 10.2 per cent. of the world's total oil production) and one of the world's largest oil exporters (accounting for 4.9 per cent. of the world's total oil exports by volume) in the year ended 31 December 2023.